awsdocs/aws-cdk-guide/v2/identifiers.md

 ## Unique IDs<a name="identifiers_unique_ids"></a>

-Since AWS CloudFormation requires that all logical IDs in a template are unique, the AWS CDK must be able to generate a unique identifier for each construct in an application\.
-Resources have paths that are globally unique \(the names of all scopes from the stack to a specific resource\) so the AWS CDK generates the necessary unique identifiers by concatenating the elements of the path and adding an 8\-digit hash\. \(The hash is necessary to distinguish distinct paths, such as `A/B/C` and `A/BC`, that would result in the same AWS CloudFormation identifier, since AWS CloudFormation identifiers are alphanumeric and cannot contain slashes or other separator characters\.\) The AWS CDK calls this string the *unique ID* of the construct\.
+AWS CloudFormation requires that all logical IDs in a template be unique\.
+Because of this, the AWS CDK must be able to generate a unique identifier for each construct in an application\.
+Resources have paths that are globally unique \(the names of all scopes from the stack to a specific resource\)\.
+Therefore, the AWS CDK generates the necessary unique identifiers by concatenating the elements of the path and adding an 8\-digit hash\. \(The hash is necessary to distinguish distinct paths, such as `A/B/C` and `A/BC`, that would result in the same AWS CloudFormation identifier\.
+AWS CloudFormation identifiers are alphanumeric and cannot contain slashes or other separator characters\.\) The AWS CDK calls this string the *unique ID* of the construct\.

 In general, your AWS CDK app should not need to know about unique IDs\.
 You can, however, access the unique ID of any construct programmatically, as shown in the following example\.